Crypt of Civilization – Atlanta, Georgia - Atlas Obscura

 The Crypt of Civilization at Oglethorpe University in Atlanta, Georgia, is widely considered to be the first conventional time capsule intended to be opened on a specific date in the future: May 28, 8113.

-The crypt measures 20 feet long, 10 feet wide, and 10 feet tall.
-It is sealed behind a stainless steel door that has been welded shut.
-Its contents, inventoried at the crypt’s official website, include microfilms of 800 “authoritative books on every subject of importance known to mankind” and 200 works of fiction.
-Other highlights of the capsule’s collection include recordings of birdsong, “about one quart” of beer, model trains, a set of Lincoln Logs, sheet music, a flyswatter, a grapefruit corer, and a copy of the New York Herald-Tribune.
+The crypt measures 20 feet by 10 feet by 10 feet, and is sealed with a stainless steel door that has been welded shut.
+Its contents, inventoried at the crypt’s official website, include microfilms of 800 “authoritative books on every subject of importance known to mankind” and 200 works of fiction, and many other items.

 Know Before You Go